Vonta Leach

-Terzell Vonta Leach (/ˈvɒnteɪ ˈliːtʃ/ VON-tay-_-LEETCH; born November 6, 1981) is a former American football fullback who played for ten seasons in the National Football League (NFL).
+Terzell Vonta Leach (/ˈvɒnteɪ ˈliːtʃ/ VON-tay-_-LEETCH; born November 6, 1981) is an American former professional football player who was a fullback for ten seasons in the National Football League (NFL).
 He was signed by the Green Bay Packers as an undrafted free agent in 2004.
 He played college football at East Carolina.

 Leach also played for the New Orleans Saints, Houston Texans, and Baltimore Ravens.

-Early years
+Early life

 Leach attended East Carolina University, where he played for the East Carolina Pirates football team from 2000 to 2003.
 He became a member of Omega Psi Phi fraternity.
 Leach earned his degree in 2010 after completing his online classes.

 Professional career

 Green Bay Packers

 Leach spent the first three years of his career with the Green Bay Packers, and compiled 5 receptions for 19 yards.
 On October 9, 2005, he caught Aaron Rodgers' first completion.
 He was released by the Packers on September 13, 2006.